theresaabl/ML-maternal-health-risk/README.md

 ### Acknowledgements

 * I would like to thank my Code Institute mentor, [Mo Shami](https://github.com/mshami) for the support throughout the development of this project.
-* I would like to thank my Code Institute mentor, [Tim Nelson](https://www.github.com/TravelTimN) for providing a great template for the documentation of this project.
+* I would like to thank my Code Institute mentor, [Tim Nelson](https://www.github.com/TravelTimN) for providing templates for general documentation and testing files.